brittanyrw/emojiscreen/README.md

 ## Movie, TV Show and Musical Examples

 Here are some links to lists of movies, TV shows and musicals in case you're having trouble thinking of something to add!

+### I have also [added Issues for individual movies and series](https://github.com/brittanyrw/emojiscreen/issues) that I would like to make sure are added to EmojiScreen.
+Feel free to grab on of those as well.

 ### Movies
 * [IMDB Top 100 drama list](https://www.imdb.com/search/title/?genres=drama&groups=top_250&sort=user_rating,desc)